ibm-cloud-docs/EventStreams/quick_setup_guide.md

 ksqlDB is a purpose-built database for event streaming.
 Use it to build end-to-end event streaming applications quickly with a purpose-built stream processing database for Apache Kafka.

-First complete these [setup steps](/docs/EventStreams?topic=EventStreams-ksql_using##kqsldbsteps).
-Then the quickest and easiest way to run ksqlDB with {{site.data.keyword.messagehub}} is to use a docker container as described in [ksqlDB quickstart](https://ksqldb.io/quickstart.html).
+First complete these [setup steps](/docs/EventStreams?topic=EventStreams-ksql_using##kqsldbsteps){: external}.
+Then the quickest and easiest way to run ksqlDB with {{site.data.keyword.messagehub}} is to use a docker container as described in [ksqlDB quickstart](https://ksqldb.io/quickstart.html){: external}.

 ## Step 10: Get help
 {: #getting_help}

-For a general overview of how to get help with {{site.data.keyword.messagehub}} and where to get support, see [Getting help and support](/docs/EventStreams?topic=EventStreams-gettinghelp).
+For a general overview of how to get help with {{site.data.keyword.messagehub}} and where to get support, see [Getting help and support](/docs/EventStreams?topic=EventStreams-gettinghelp){: external}.

-[FAQs](/docs/EventStreams?topic=EventStreams-faqs) details answers to some of the common questions about {{site.data.keyword.messagehub}}.
+[FAQs](/docs/EventStreams?topic=EventStreams-faqs){: external} details answers to some of the common questions about {{site.data.keyword.messagehub}}.

-If you're experiencing a problem with {{site.data.keyword.messagehub}}, here's a list of the information you need to gather before you open a case [Reporting a problem to the Event Streams team - Standard and Enterprise plans](/docs/EventStreams?topic=EventStreams-report_problem_enterprise).
+If you're experiencing a problem with {{site.data.keyword.messagehub}}, here's a list of the information you need to gather before you open a case [Reporting a problem to the Event Streams team - Standard and Enterprise plans](/docs/EventStreams?topic=EventStreams-report_problem_enterprise){: external}.